studersi/test-4/Tutorial-07-README.md

       5 981257 Detects MySQL comment-/space-obfuscated injections and backtick termination
 ```

 Strictly speaking, the responses to the requests are also listed for the low *scores* along with the error messages; in cases where they were triggered on requests they encountered rule violations in the requests themselves.
-However, this detail does not negate the usefulness of the construct above.
+However, this detail does not make the construct above any less useful.
 A similar script that has been slight extended is part of my toolbox.

 We have now reached the end of the block consisting of three *ModSecurity tutorials*.
 We will now be turning to how a *reverse proxy* is set up.